exonum/exonum-doc/src/get-started/timestamping-tutorial.md

         ProofMapIndex::new("timestamping.timestamps", &self.view)
     }

-    /// Returns the hash of the timestamping service schema. pub fn state_hash(&self) -> Vec<Hash> {
+    /// Returns the hash of the Timestamping Service schema. pub fn state_hash(&self) -> Vec<Hash> {
         vec![self.timestamps().merkle_root()]
     }
 }
 ```

-Here, we have declared a constructor and two getter methods:
+Here we have declared a constructor and two getter methods:

 - the `timestamps` method returns the list of all existing timestamps by
   building a `ProofMapIndex`